-Year One — Is primarily concerned with developing an ability to investigate and recognise, to explore and understand, to build the bases for a fundamental knowledge of the elements of the discipline.
-You will develop your awareness of advertising, brands, context, language, practices, creative and strategical thinking.
-You will further explore thinking by questioning, then questioning your thinking.
-Year Two — Encourages you to explore a range of talents, proficiencies, and roles, from digital, through to strategic and creative, including the traditional collaborative dynamism of copywriter and art director.
-You will have opportunities to respond to live and competition briefs, informed by, and relevant to the advertising industry, which demands a more pragmatic approach to creativity.
-Year Three — Affords you with the tools to create outputs with a degree of professionalism that will illustrate your ability to combine the theoretical and pragmatic aspects of the field.
-At this level, you will be required to plan your career, decide on directions, make contacts, build relationships and develop a portfolio of work informed by a professional evaluation and a theoretical appreciation of the problem.
+Year One – Through our expert tuition, you will develop the ability to recognise, explore, understand, and build a fundamental knowledge of the elements of this fascinating discipline.
+You will grow awareness of advertising, brands, context, language, practices, and creative and strategic thinking.
+Likewise, you will gain an understanding of ‘thinking by questioning’ and then ‘questioning your thinking’.
+Year Two – By the second year, you will begin to explore your talents, proficiencies, and roles within the advertising industry, covering digital specialisms through to strategic and creative work.
+This includes the traditional, collaborative dynamism of copywriter and art director.
+You will have opportunities to respond to exciting live and competition briefs generated by the advertising industry, which demand a pragmatic approach to creativity.
+Year Three – You will now have the tools to create work with a degree of professionalism that will illustrate your ability to combine the theoretical and practical aspects of the field.
+We will support you to plan your career path, refine your specialism, make contacts, network, and build meaningful relationships.
+The degree culminates with an impressive portfolio of work, guided by your new professional evaluation skills and an understanding of theoretical problem-solving.

 How to apply

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.

 - Campus code:

 The following entry points are available for this course: